PerfecXX/MicroPython-GoogleSheet/README.md

 # MicroPython-GoogleSheet
-Update or get the data on Google Sheet ,compatible with esp32/esp8266
+Update or append the data to Google Sheet, or get the data on Google Sheet.
+By using HTTP to execute the Google Apps Script API.
+Compatible with ESP32 and ESP8266.